 Bonus Question: Can you introduce yourself without mentioning what you do (or did) for work without hesitation?

 2. Have you and your spouse sat down and discussed each of your dreams and goals for how you spend your time and money during retirement?

 For the majority of couples, retirement may be the first time spouses are around each other full-time, with the exception of vacations, during their marriage.
 It is important that couples sit down and discuss their after-retirement goals and plans to make sure they are on the same page.
 For example, one spouse may think he or she is going to move to Florida and spend retirement years near the ocean, while the other spouse may be planning on staying in their current house because it’s where that person feels comfortable.
 Couples who do not communicate about this before retirement will likely find themselves addressing it in a “less friendly” manner post-retirement.

 Bonus Question: Are you and your spouse on the same page about how you will spend your time and money during retirement?

 3. Do you have a plan to stay active during retirement?

 Lack of time is one of the top excuses people list when asked why they don’t exercise.
-When you venture into retirement, this is no longer an issue, yet we still see a large number of clients not taking advantage of their new-found freedom by being more active.
+When you venture into retirement, this is no longer an issue, yet we still see many people not taking advantage of their newfound freedom by being more active.
 It is helpful for you to find an exercise or activity you really enjoy.
-For example, if you like golf, but only had time to hit the links 1-2 times a month before retirement, consider setting a weekly tee time once you are retired.
+For example, if you like golf but only had time to hit the links one to two times a month before retirement, consider setting a weekly tee time after you are retired.
 Or, even better, organize a group of friends who meet weekly for 18 holes.
 Whether it’s a sport, playing cards, taking a daily walk or joining a gym, it is important to find something physical to keep your body and mind active.